Turaev-Viro invariants and cabling operations: Introduction

 The general method of proof for Theorem \ref{mainthm} follows from the work of Detcherry \cite{DetcherryCabling}.
 Considering the cable space $C_{p,q}$ as a cobordism between tori, the Reshetikhin--Turaev $SO_3$-TQFT at level $r$, denoted by $RT_r$, associates to it a linear operator

 For $p$ odd and $q=2$, Detcherry presents $RT_r(C_{p,2})$ using the basis $\{e_1,e_3,\dots, e_{2m-1}\}$, which is equivalent to the orthonormal basis $\{e_1,e_2,\dots, e_{m}\}$ for $RT_r(T^2)$ given in \cite{BHMVKauffman} under the symmetry $e_{m-i} = e_{m+i+1}$ for $0 \leq i\leq m-1$.
 More details of the construction are given in Section \ref{Sec:Preliminaries}.
 With this basis, $RT_r(C_{p,2})$ can be presented as a product of two diagonal matrices and one triangular matrix.
 This allows the author to directly write the inverse of $RT_r(C_{p,2})$.
-Using the inverse from the Reshetikhin--Turaev TQFT, Detcherry establishes a lower bound of the Turaev--Viro invariants under attaching a $(p,2)$-cable space.
+From the inverse of this linear operator, Detcherry establishes a lower bound of the Turaev--Viro invariants under attaching a $(p,2)$-cable space.

 For general $q$, $RT_r(C_{p,q})$ does not have as simple a presentation under the same basis, making it more difficult to conclude that $RT_r(C_{p,q})$ is invertible.
 In order to resolve this, we present $RT_r(C_{p,q})$ using a different basis for $RT_r(T^2)$, defined in Section \ref{Sec: TechLemmaPfs}, that allows us to also show directly that $RT_r(C_{p,q})$ is invertible provided $r$ and $q$ are coprime.
 Following Detcherry's argument, the invertibility of $RT_r(C_{p,q})$ is integral in finding the lower bound from Theorem \ref{mainthm}; however, the invertibility of $RT_r(C_{p,q})$ is constrained by the condition that $r$ and $q$ are coprime, as outlined by Theorem \ref{RTinvertible}.